kristiehuang/kristiehuang.github.io/more-on-me.markdown

 ### Miscellaneous

 * I have idiopathic scoliosis!
-Wore a back brace for 23 hours a day from 4th to 9th grade to avoid open-back surgery.
+Wore a plastic back brace for 23 hours a day from 4th to 9th grade to avoid open-back surgery.
 I was a hardy fourth grader—literally :’) When I was 14, I started a [Change.org petition](https://www.change.org/p/state-of-california-mandate-life-saving-scoliosis-screenings-in-elementary-schools) to the CA governor to mandate scoliosis screenings in elementary schools.
 It gathered hundreds of comments & 10k signatures.
 Nothing came out of it though, unfortunately.
 * In 7-9th grade, I ran a [studyblr](https://studycxlture.tumblr.com/) with 10k followers :)
 * I’m an ESTJ, and very Type A...
 Can you tell?
 * Love dried fruits too much for my own good